Wisconsin's 23rd Senate district

-The 23rd Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in northwest Wisconsin, the district comprises all of Chippewa County and most of Clark County, as well as eastern Eau Claire County, eastern Dunn County, western Marathon County, and parts of northwest Jackson County and northeast Trempealeau County.
-The district is mostly rural, but contains the cities of Black River Falls and Chippewa Falls, most of the city of Marshfield, and part of the city of Eau Claire.
+The 23rd Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in northwest Wisconsin, the district comprises all of Barron, Clark, Price, Rusk, and Taylor counties, with most of Chippewa County, northern Dunn County, and parts of northwest Marathon County.
+The district is mostly rural, but contains the cities of Bloomer, Ladysmith, Medford, Neillsville, and Rice Lake.

 Current elected officials

 Jesse James is the senator representing the 23rd district since January 2023.
 He previously served in the State Assembly, representing the 68th Assembly district from 2019 to 2023.
+After the 2024 redistricting, James no longer resides in the new district.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 23rd Senate district comprises the 67th, 68th, and 69th Assembly districts.
 The current representatives of those districts are: